mvrabel/nifi-postgres-metabase/README.md

 # How to run it

-1.From root folder run.
+1. From root folder run.
 `docker-compose up`
-1.Wait until all containers are running.
+1. Wait until the containers are running.

 Done :)